srnichols/StampsPattern/docs/AUTH_CI_STRATEGY.md

 ```

 Secrets guidance (quick)
-- For P0, container-app secrets are quickest.
-For production, prefer Key Vault with managed identity to avoid secret leakage in repos.
+- For quick/short-lived deployments, container-app secrets are the fastest option.
+For production, prefer Key Vault with managed identity to avoid secret leakage in repositories.

 Minimal RBAC (starter)
 - Managed Identity for container apps: AcrPull role on ACR and Cosmos DB Data Contributor on the database.